raycast/extensions/extensions/ekstraklasa/README.md

 ## What is it for? :soccer:

-This extension gives the possibility to stay up to date with the latest `Ekstraklasa` standings.
+This extension allows keeping track of the standings of `Ekstraklasa`, which is polish football league :poland:

 ## Preview :rocket: